My great-grandfather Gustave Robert MANGELS died on this day 44 years ago.

 Although I was 13 or 14 at the time, I had never met him.

 And as I was drafting this post, I started wondering how much my dad had known of his grandfather.

 Gustave and my great-grandmother Esther Ingeborg CLARIN divorced when my paternal grandmother was fairly young.
 Theirs was an ugly divorce and bitter feelings ensued on both sides.
 My grandmother was sent to live with Gustave’s parents in Chicago.
-Both her brothers were farmed out (literally) to families they didn’t know in Indiana.
+Both her brothers were sent to live with people they didn’t know.